Working for a living…

 (1990-1994) Texas State University, San Marcos, TX, USA

 Working with faculty members of the school’s largest sophomore, junior and senior-level English and literature courses, I helped grade student exams and writing assignments, prepare class materials, manage class records, and, generally, keep them organized through their teaching load and whatever writing/research projects they might be involved with (all in the day’s before Internet and email).
 In that respect, I helped with the research and production of more than a dozen of scholarly and literary projects they had going.
-Just two (that I’m aware of) ever credited me for my efforts: Dr Scott Slovic, a wrote one of the very first Environmental Literature anthologies ever (and later went on to chair one of the country’s top program in that field at the University of Nevada in Reno), and Dr. Allan Chavkin, who not only taught the single largest sophomore literature course on campus (with 500-plus students), he also collaborated with his wife, Dr. Nancy Feyl Chavkin, chair of the university’s graduate social work program, to write an interview series on two prominent Native American writers at the time, themselves and husband and wife collaborative writing team, Louise Erdrich and Michael Dorris.
+Just two (that I’m aware of) ever credited me for my efforts: Dr Scott Slovic, who wrote one of the very first anthologies ever in the field of nature writing and environmantal literature.
+Also, Allan Chavkin, who I worked all four years of my studies, grading papers and posting grades for one of the largest classes on campus back then, he also paired with his a wife, the dean of the sociology department, to write on another husband and wife collaborative writing team, Louise Erdrich and Michael Dorris.
 I discuss both books more in publications, below.

 Volunteer Adult Literacy/ESL Instructor

 (1990-1993) Hays County Adult Literacy Project, a fledgling program headed by Texas State University’s School of Education, San Marcos, Texas, USA